Learn something new every day More Info... by email

-Patients who suffer from chronic unexplained abdominal or gastrointestinal symptoms are candidates for intestinal tuberculosis.
+Patients who suffer from chronic unexplained abdominal or gastrointestinal symptoms are candidates for colonic tuberculosis.
 This is particularly true if the patient lives in an area where the incidence is already high.
 In some cases, there will be lesions present in the colon that are the source of the patient’s pain.

 The spread of acquired immune deficiency syndrome (AIDS) in developing countries has been tied to the increased incidence of intestinal tuberculosis.
-Most patients will have symptoms of intestinal tuberculosis over several years.
+Most patients will have symptoms of colonic tuberculosis over several years.
 The disease will manifest itself in the form of an acute attack of symptoms that subsides only to return when the patient’s immune system is weak.

 The bacteria that cause tuberculosis spread through the air when a person breaths air that has been contaminated by the cough of an infected individual.
 In developed countries, the disease tends to be more common in the elderly, but in developing countries more young people are afflicted with it.
 Tuberculosis can remain dormant and may never progress to the stage of an active infection in some individuals.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!